Ganeshaspeaks: Nifty prediction for May 9

 Opening will be positive, and then Nifty may move downwards.
 Hence, prepare yourself accordingly.

-The period from 12.30 to 15.00 is best for Intraday, you shall earn a profit on both sides.
+The period from 12.30 pm to 15.00 pm is best for intraday, you shall earn a profit on both sides.